jahid90/just-cli/README.md

 `just` uses a project specific config file to discover available commands and allows executing them via their defined aliases.
 `just` will look for a config file named `just.json` by default.

-A `v1` config file example is as below:
+A `v1` config file example is shown below:

 ```shell
 $ cd /a/project/directory